Secrets to Getting and Managing Good Contractors

 Recently I spoke with Ryan Garcilazo and Holly McKhann to get their insights on finding, screening and managing contractors.
 Ryan brings the contractor’s perspective, having flipped over 600 homes, walked 5,000 properties and being recognized by INC 5000 as a top contractor.
 He is the founder of Rehab Depot.
 Holly shares the investor’s point of view, with over 200 flips in the competitive Southern California market.
 She is also a buyer’s agent and host of the “Secrets of Real Estate Investing” podcast.

 If you’re looking for a new contractor, I have some bad news and some good news.
 The bad news is that you’ll never find the “A-level” general contractor for your project.
 These general contractors are developers with capital and liquidity in their company.
-They build larger and more lucrative projects like luxury homes, restaurants, hotels and other commercial facilities.
+They build larger and more lucrative projects like luxury homes, restaurants, hotels, and other commercial facilities.
 And quite frankly, they have no interest in working for investors with thin budgets and minuscule margins.

 Then you have the contractors who focus on retail homeowners.
 These homeowners aren’t looking to turn a profit.
 They just want a nice kitchen remodel.
 This allows contractors to charge a markup of up to 33% of costs to cover their overhead and profit.
 Investors could never work on retail contractor budgets, as they need to get the most amount of work done for the least amount of money.
-What’s left is the “B,” “C,” and “D” general contractors, but finding a good one is the challenge.
+What’s left is the “B,” “C,” and “D” general contractors, but finding a good one is a challenge.

 “A good general contractor should have general construction knowledge to oversee the entire project,” says Ryan.
 However, in Chicago and the state of Illinois, general contractors do not need to pass any basic construction test to become licensed.
 All they need to do is purchase insurance, complete an application, and pay a fee to the city.
 This leads to a host of “general contractors” who have limited construction knowledge, if any at all.
 Many are common crews who worked together on various jobs in a subordinate capacity and lack the business or construction experience to perform as an effective general contractor.